 Because the rub we use on the roast is full of fresh rosemary and garlic, these flavors will infuse the drippings, making for a delicious—yet incredibly simple—au jus.

-Degrease the drippings and pour into a saucepan.
+Degrease the drippings using a fat separator and pour them into a saucepan.
 Reduce as necessary until you get an intense beefy flavor.

 Note that au jus is not like gravy, which is thickened with flour—au jus is perfect for dipping your meat as you eat.